mosaicthej/DTN-sim/README.md

     further spatial compressions.
 It is usually cheaper approach than spending bandwidth on the actual message.

-Each node would have a per-node-per-message array, used to mark the sequence
+Each node would have a **per-node-per-message** array, used to mark the sequence
     number of the message it has received.
 This will be exchanged with `SYNC`.

+With the knowledge of what message the other party is missing and what it has,
+    it would not send a message that the other party has already had.